Pork Tenderloin with Mango Sauce

 No ratings yet

-This Caribbean Pork Tenderloin recipe captures the essence of island cuisine, where every bite tastes like a mini tropical vacation!
+This Pork Tenderloin with Mango Sauce recipe captures the essence of island cuisine, where every bite tastes like a mini tropical vacation!
 Juicy pork tenderloin, smoky jerk seasoning, and a warm, sweet and tangy mango sauce combine for a mouthwatering balance of flavors to elevate your next meal!
 Serve with conventional rice or cauliflower rice!

 Sliced and sauced Caribbean Pork Tenderloin on white oval platter garnished with cilantro and lime wedges.

-• Healthy!
-A trimmed pork tenderloin is just slightly higher in fat and calories than a boneless skinless chicken breast, but the difference is very slight.
+• Overall, it’s very light!
+A trimmed pork tenderloin is slightly higher in fat and calories than a boneless, skinless chicken breast, but the difference is very slight.

-• Make-ahead to a point: The mango sauce can be made 1 to 2 days ahead and refrigerated.
+• It’s make-ahead to a point: The mango sauce can be made 1 to 2 days ahead and refrigerated.
 Reheat on low heat on the stovetop in a small saucepan, and then cook the pork tenderloin as directed.

-• Versatile!
+• It’s versatile!
 The mango sauce ingredients are also delicious as a cold salsa with the tenderloin grilled in the summertime!
 We enjoy it both ways!

 One serving of sliced and sauced Caribbean Pork Tenderloin in white dinner bowl garnished with cilantro and lime wedges.